-Those who have five to nine years of work experience see average salaries of about $91K per year.
-The greater proportion of employees (38 percent) report one to four years of experience and bring home median pay of $54K annually.
+For those who claim five to nine years of work experience, pay on average amounts to about $92K annually.
+The greater proportion of employees (43 percent) report one to four years of experience and bring home median pay of $52K per year.

-Nearing the top of the pay scale are Management Consultants, Human Resources Managers, Executive Assistants, and Financial Analysts; while the first receives the highest median pay at $110K per year, the other salaries come in at around $92K, approximately $70K, and $69K, respectively.
-The Boston Consulting Group, Inc. hands out some of the smallest paychecks to Information Technology Specialists ($53K on average).
+Management Consultants are the best paid with the average salary hovering at approximately $110K annually; Human Resources Managers, Executive Assistants, and Financial Analysts also rank near the top of the list, pulling in around $92K, $70K, and $69K, respectively.
+The Boston Consulting Group, Inc. hands out some of the smallest paychecks to Information Technology Specialists (around $53K on average).

-When it comes to location, the highest average paycheck ($98K annually) can be spotted in Los Angeles, Calif.; the company's headquarter city of Boston, Mass. (approximately $89K), San Francisco, Calif. (about $70K), and Atlanta, Ga. (around $61K) are the next top-paying cities.
-New York, N.Y. is near the bottom for pay at $59K.
-Across The Boston Consulting Group, Inc.'s U.S. offices, employees in the state of Pennsylvania earn the most, taking home about $103K per year.
+When it comes to location, the highest average paycheck ($98K per year) can be spotted in Los Angeles, Calif.; the company's headquarter city of Boston, Mass. (approximately $87K), San Francisco, Calif. (about $70K), and Atlanta, Ga. ($61K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $48K) is Washington, DC.
+By state, The Boston Consulting Group, Inc. pays its Pennsylvania employees the most; the pay rate there is $103K annually.